Turning Your Degree Into a Career

 Teamwork Opportunities: As a student, you most likely had several opportunities to work in a team.
 While you may not have always enjoyed these opportunities, they prepared you to work with coworkers.
 In your interview, you can talk about your team experiences and how they will translate to the position you are applying for.
 Employers look for employees who are able to work in teams and can handle diversity in the workplace while promoting a safe and equal environment for all of their coworkers.

-Taking Initiative: You already have a degree, or will have one soon, which shows that are willing to take initiative and pursue something.
+Taking Initiative: You already have a degree, or will have one soon, which shows that you are willing to take initiative and pursue something.
 It also shows that you follow through on your commitments.
 Employers want employees to take initiative and follow through; mature, responsible employees require less micromanaging and hand-holding.

 Self-Motivation: No one completes their undergraduate studies without a level of self-motivation.
 Your work, involvement in extracurricular activities, and accomplishments will demonstrate your self-motivation.
 Employers value self-motivation because they want employees who will speak up, complete work in a timely fashion, and volunteer for projects and tasks.